 This is part of the Western Way – Bangor Trail, soon to be upgraded by the Parks and Wildlife Service making it more accessible to walkers planning to hike all the way to Bangor Erris on the western side of the Nephin Beg mountains.

-Walking the tarred road that is cut into the side of Buckagh the view over the lake below and surrounding mountains is magnificent.
+Walking the tarred road that is cut into the side of Buckagh the view over the lake below and the surrounding mountains is magnificent.

 Near the road’s highest point the ruins of Treanlaur school come into view.
-Its remaining gable now a lonely reminder of times past when many more people lived here.
+Its remaining gable is now a lonely reminder of times past when many more people lived here.